-Please note that this setup is not recommended for production use, but can be convenient for development/demo purposes.
+Please note that I do not recommend this setup for production.
+It is convenient for development/demo purposes.

 Install needed packages: